 2. Forgive yourself

 You cannot undo your feelings once they have developed for someone else.
-But you can certainly forgive yourself and get over the guilt.
-If you wish to make your marriage work, then you have to put a closure on your feelings, forgive yourself and move forward.
+Extramarital attraction exists and cannot be ruled out.
+But you can certainly forgive yourself.
+If you wish to make your marriage work, then you have to put a stop to your feelings, forgive yourself and move forward.

 3. Build an attitude of gratitude

 Has it ever occurred to you that instead of looking at all that you have lost you can choose to be grateful for all that you’ve received?
-Try doing that once and you will find yourself to be a much luckier person.
+Try doing that once and you will find yourself in a much happier place in your marriage.
+Instead of thinking about the degree you did not get, think about the practical learning you have gained along the way.
+Instead of thinking of all the night you could not be out partying, thing about the beautiful family you have raised together.

 4. Love is about giving too